WuYanru2002/Geo-ESC/README.md

-# GeoSound
+# Geo-ESC

 **Note**: This repository is a demo showcasing the analysis results.
 The full dataset will be updated here once the paper is accepted.

-GeoSound is a dataset designed to enhance audio tagging performance by introducing contextual information through Point-of-Interest (POI) labels.
+Geo-ESC is a dataset designed to enhance audio tagging performance by introducing contextual information through Point-of-Interest (POI) labels.
 It provides a unique connection between audio events and their geographical context, offering a novel approach to address the limitations of existing audio-only datasets.

 ---